-- Students should be thoroughly familiar with all academic requirements that must be met before a degree is granted. - 2.
+- 1. Students should be thoroughly familiar with all academic requirements that must be met before a degree is granted. - 2.
 Students should seek appointments with academic advisers in their major departments on or before the dates established by the university calendar for academic counseling.
 In such conferences students should, as a minimum objective, make certain that they review their degree requirements and that they have made an appropriate plan for the next semester. - 3.
-Each student should understand that the responsibility for making an appropriate academic program and for meeting every degree requirement rests with the student; faculty or staff members acting in the capacity of advisers are obligated only to assist students in meeting this responsibility.
-Any student who needs clarification of any of the requirements for the degree program is urged to obtain this clarification from an academic adviser or from the Office of the Associate Dean for Academic Programs and Student Development; School of Science; Science, Engineering, and Technology II, Room 2250; 723 W. Michigan Street [(317) 274-0625].
+Each student should understand that the responsibility for determining an appropriate academic program and for meeting every degree requirement rests with the student; faculty or staff members acting in the capacity of advisers are obligated only to assist students in meeting this responsibility.
+Any student who needs clarification of any of the requirements for the degree program is urged to obtain this clarification from an academic adviser or from the Office of the Associate Dean for Academic Programs and Student Development; School of Science; Science, Engineering, and Technology III, Room 222; 402 N. Blackford Street [(317) 274-0626].